 World is opening up to use of spices

-There was a time when spices were synonymous for hot food with a lot of chilies.
+There was a time when spices were synonymous with hot food with a lot of chilies.
 Over time, with globalization, the world has come to realize the importance of spices such as turmeric.
 More and more people in different parts of the world are intrigued by this masala and wish to learn more about it.
 The word ‘spices’ is used to denote various flavors and aromas now.
+And unlike curry paste, which can go bad, turmeric powder will stay good in your pantry indefinitely

 The following international examples will explain why you need to Buy Turmeric Powder: